tykling/dns_exporter/README.md

 ## Exporter Configuration
-The config file is a yaml file where a root element names `modules` will be read and added to the configuration.
+The config file is a yaml file where a root element named `modules` will be read and added to the configuration.
 Given an example config file with the following settings:

 `dns_exporter.yml`: